Menu

 Statement of purpose:

 The introduction to your CV is a professional statement or CV objective.
-Highlighting one’s work history in a three or four-sentence summary is an important part of a well-written CV.
+Highlighting one’s work history in a three- or four-sentence summary is integral to a well-written CV.

 Your title, work history, and a few of your most noteworthy accomplishments and abilities are all included in the executive summary.